WeblateOrg/weblate/docs/user/translating.rst

 Translation history
 +++++++++++++++++++

-Every change is by default (unless turned off in component settings) saved in the database, and can be reverted.
+By default, every change is revertable, and is saved in the database (unless turned off in component settings).
 Optionally one can still also revert anything in the underlying version control system.

 Translated string length
 ++++++++++++++++++++++++